rmorshea/labox/docs/src/integrations/built-ins/storages.md

 The database storage is a built-in storage that saves content under the JSON (JSONB for PostgreSQL) `storage_config` column of a [`ContentRecord`](../../concepts/database.md#content-records).
-This means that this storage is limited to saving JSON data.
-To enforce this the storage checks that the `content_type` is set to `application/json` or the same with an extension (e.g.
+This storage is best used when the content is small and needs to be leveraged when querying the database.

-`application/json+x-labox`).
-This storage also enforces a maximum size for the content is saves since direct storage in the database is not recommended for large artifacts.
+Because the content is held in a JSON (or JSONB) column, this storage is limited to saving JSON data.
+To enforce this the storage checks that the `content_type` is set to `application/json` or the same with an extension (e.g. `application/json+x-labox`).
+This storage also enforces a maximum size for the content it saves since direct storage in the database is not recommended for large artifacts.
 By default the max size is 100kb with a warning at 10kb.
-You can configure thismaximum size by passing a `warn_size` and/or `error_size` to the [`DatabaseStorage`][labox.builtin.storages.database.DatabaseStorage] constructor.
+You can configure this maximum size by passing a `warn_size` and/or `error_size` to the [`DatabaseStorage`][labox.builtin.storages.database.DatabaseStorage] constructor.

 ```python